The spinor bundle on loop space

 Hence if $P$ is a principal $\Spin(d)$-bundle, the corresponding lifting gerbe $\LiftTwoGrb_P$ represents the geometric obstruction to lifting the structure group of $P$ to $\String(d)$.
 The same is true when the central extension $\Imp$ is replaced by the dual extension $\Imp^*$.
 The corresponding 2-groups are isomorphic via an isomorphism that is inversion on the center $B\U(1)$. \end{remark}

 Let $\widetilde{LG}$ be a central extension with a fusion product of the loop group $LG$ for a Lie group $G$.
-Given a principal $G$-bundle $P$ over $X$, we can then consider its \emph{doubled} lifting 2-gerbe $\LiftTwoGrb^{\mathrm{dbl}}_P$, defined as the lifting 2-gerbe corresponding $P \times P$, for the doubled multiplicative bundle gerbe $\mathcal{G}_{\mathrm{dbl}}$ determined by $\widetilde{LG}$ according to Construction~\ref{ConstructionMultGerbsFromCentExtDbl}.
+Given a principal $G$-bundle $P$ over $X$, we can then consider its \emph{doubled} lifting 2-gerbe $\LiftTwoGrb^{\mathrm{dbl}}_P$, defined as the lifting 2-gerbe corresponding to $P \times P$, for the doubled multiplicative bundle gerbe $\mathcal{G}^{\mathrm{dbl}}$ determined by $\widetilde{LG}$ according to Construction~\ref{ConstructionMultGerbsFromCentExtDbl}.
 It follows from \eqref{DoubleIsoGrb} that if $G$ is simply connected and semisimple, then we have an isomorphism